-Illustrator and freelance artist Richard Gregory Christie was born on July 26, 1971 in Plainfield, New Jersey to Ludra V. St. Amant Christie and Gerard Adoltus Christie.
-Raised by his mother, a Louisiana Creole, and his father, a Jamaican pharmacist, Christie was raised in the Scotch Plains community of Plainfield near the Jerseyland Resort.
+Illustrator and freelance artist Richard Gregory Christie was born on July 26, 1971 in Plainfield, New Jersey to Ludria V. St. Amant Christie and Gerard A. Christie.
+Raised by his mother, a Louisiana Creole, and his father, a pharmacist from the Bronx, New York, Christie was raised in the Scotch Plains community near the Jerseyland Resort.
 He attended St. Bartholomew the Apostle Elementary School where he demonstrated a talent for art early on.
-In 1985, Christie worked for Commercial Art and Supply while he attended Fanwood High School.
+In 1985, Christie worked for Commercial Art and Supply while he attended Scotch Plains Fanwood High School.
 Graduating in 1989, he enrolled in New York City’s School for Visual Arts (SVA).
 His first illustration was published by the Star Ledger in the summer of 1990.
 In 1993, Christie graduated from SVA with his B.F.A. degree.